RobTillaart/INA238/README.md

 ### Threshold and Limits

-Read datasheet for details, section 7.3.7, page 16++
+Read datasheet for details, section 7.3.6, page 16++

 Note: the implementation of this part is rather minimalistic and might be changed / extended in the future.
+Idem INA228 library.

 #### Shunt